neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 │ no typescript
 ```

 When asked if you want to deploy your application, select `no`.
-We'll develop and test the application locally before deploying it to Cloudflare Workers platform.
+We'll develop and test the application locally before deploying it to the Cloudflare Workers platform.

 The `create-cloudflare` CLI also installs the `Wrangler` tool to manage the full workflow of testing and managing your Worker applications.
 To emulate the Node environment in the Workers runtime, we need to add the following entry to the `wrangler.toml` file.